Alternatykw/Alternatykw/README.md

 # 👋 Hi there, I'm Mateusz!

-I'm a **junior front-end developer** passionate about crafting web apps.
+I'm a **junior front-end developer** passionate about crafting web apps as well as creating useful programs such as Discord bots.

 ---